 – It seems that almost everyone has something negative to say about City Duck Tours, but as “touristy” has they are, I think that they’re a really fun way to get a [covered] guided tour of a city!
 (You’ll get to see the “Sleepless in Seattle” houseboat on this tour!).
 There are multiple stations to hop on a duck boat conveniently located throughout the downtown area, so if you’re booking your ticket online make sure you’re paying attention to the address!

 – My absolute favorite touristy thing to do in Seattle is to go on Bill Speidel’s Underground Tour (this is by far the best one, so make sure it’s BILL SPEIDEL’S).
 This tour is led by local comedians that give you the history of Seattle and how our city came to be, but with a twist.
 I think it’s so interesting and such a fun way to digest the information!
-Top Tip: There are a bunch of restaurants/bars in Pioneer Square to explore before or after your tour!
-Three of my favorites are listed above in the Restaurant section (Tat’s Deli, Casco Antiguo, and Nirmal’s, but you can add Copal, Zócalo, Pizza Professionals, and Il Corvo to that list of nearby spots).
+Top Tip: There are a bunch of restaurants / bars in Pioneer Square to explore before or after your tour!
+Three of my favorites are listed above in the Restaurant section (Tat’s Deli, Casco Antiguo, and Nirmal’s, but you can add Zócalo and Pizza Professionals to that list of nearby spots).

 – One thing I have been wanting to do for years now is to go whale-watching!
-There are lots of whale-watching tours, but I have heard that this one is the best.
+There are many whale-watching tour companies, but I have heard from multiple sources that this one is the best.
 The Pacific coast is the pathway for 4 particular varieties of whale migration patterns (Grey, Minke, Humpback, and Orca) so there’s a pretty good chance that you’ll get to see some kind of whales most months out of the year.
 It’s on my bucket list!!!
 These trips typically take place north of Seattle in the San Juan Islands area, so plan accordingly.

 – If you have a few hours to spend, I recommend hopping on a ferry to Bainbridge Island, which is across Elliott Bay from downtown Seattle.
 It’s a charming ride and very affordable.
 Once you get to the island, there are plenty of adorable shops to browse and restaurants to eat at.
 Our favorites stops are: Bainbridge Brewing, Mora Iced Creamery (the brand of ice cream that the Starbucks Roastery uses in their affogatos!), and either Hitchcock or Bruciato to eat.